shuaiwang123/academic-kickstart/content/home/people.md

 active = true  # Activate this widget? true/false
 weight = 40  # Order that this section will appear.

-title = "Group Members"
+title = "People"
-subtitle = ""
+subtitle = "Group Members"

 [content]
   # Choose which groups/teams of users to display.